Mary Elizabeth Winstead: Guest appearances

 Winstead was also featured on the songs "The Agony" and "Look Across The Sky" on Deltron 3030's second studio album Event 2, released on September 30, 2013.

 In November 2016, Honus Honus from experimental band Man Man released a song on SoundCloud, "Santa Monica," that features Winstead.
 In December 2016, Portugal.
 The Man released the single and video for "Noise Pollution (Version A, Vocal Up Mix 1.3)" from their album Woodstock, featuring Winstead and Zoe Manville.

 Personal life

-In 2010, Winstead married filmmaker Riley Stearns, whom she had met at age eighteen on an ocean cruise.
+In 2010, Winstead married filmmaker Riley Stearns, whom she had met while they were both eighteen, in 2002, on an ocean cruise.
 She starred in and produced Stearns's debut feature film, Faults, in 2014.
 She announced their separation in May 2017 and their divorce was finalized later that year.

 It was reported in October 2017 that she was in a relationship with Scottish actor Ewan McGregor, whom she had met on the set of the third season of the Fargo television series.
 Their son was born on June 27, 2021.
 Winstead and McGregor married in April 2022.